mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 Heartbeat frequency
 ```````````````````

-In the old protocol, a client sleeps between each isMaster check (for at
+In the polling protocol, a client sleeps between each isMaster check (for at
 least minHeartbeatFrequencyMS and up to heartbeatFrequencyMS).
 In the
-new protocol, after processing an "ok:1" isMaster response, the client
+streaming protocol, after processing an "ok:1" isMaster response, the client
 MUST NOT sleep and MUST begin the next check immediately.

 isMaster Cancellation